General Joseph Marie Tennet de Laubadère

 Pronunciation:

-The older brother of Germain-Félix Tennet de Laubadère, Joseph-Marie Tennet de Laubadère entered the engineering school of Mézières in 1765.
-Graduating from the school as a lieutenant in 1767, he served with the army and did not receive a promotion for ten years.
-Finally he was promoted to lieutenant in 1777.
+The older brother of Germain Félix Tennet de Laubadère, Joseph Marie Tennet de Laubadère entered the engineering school of Mézières in 1765 as a lieutenant.
+Graduating from the school in 1767, he served with the army and did not receive a promotion for ten years, finally being promoted to capitaine in 1777.

 Bibliography